 - a.
+Current TIRM procedures, including

+- 1. Non-destructive testing

+- 2. Destructive testing

+- 3. Quality control

+- 4. Welding inspections

+- 5. Tank inspections

+- 6. Pipeline inspections

+- 7. Alarm operation and testing

+- 8. Recommissioning (after maintenance or repair of tanks taken temporarily out of service);

-Current TIRM procedures; - b.
-Lessons learned from Tank 5 and related modifications to current procedures; - c.
-Quality Control and Assurance of TIRM; - d.
-Options for improving the TIRM procedures; and e.
-Schedule/frequency of modified American Petroleum Institute ("API") 653 tank inspections, repairs, and maintenance.
+- b.
+Lessons learned from Tank 5 and related modifications to current procedures;

+- c.
+Quality Control and Assurance of TIRM;

+- d.
+Options for improving the TIRM procedures,

+- e.
+Schedule/frequency of modified American Petroleum Institute ("API") 653 tank inspections, repairs, and maintenance; and

+- f.
+Actions that can be taken throughout the facility, as soon as practicable, to reduce risk of release that can be implemented independent of tank upgrades.